 The prevailing perceptions among head office officials was that the extent of leave was underestimated and leave management grossly neglected.
 Many provinces seem not to have a direct role in monitoring educator absence.
-It is important that head office puts the topic of leave taking on its agenda and statistics regularly collated from districts at the provincial level.
+It is important that head office puts the topic of leave taking on its agenda and regularly collated statistics from districts at the provincial level.